juggernaut09/cosmos-qa-tools/README.md

 ## Make sure to import env values in .env file

 > Note: .env file is not included.
 The file should be created.
-(Take below format as reference.)
+(Take below format as reference or see the .env.example file)

 ```bash
 DAEMON=gaiad